angr/angr-doc/docs/states.md

 # This assertion will fail because it depends on precisely the number of symbolic values previously created
 ```

-As you can see, symbolic and concrete expressions are pretty interchangeable, which is an extremely useful abstraction provided by SimuVEX.
+As you can see, symbolic and concrete expressions are pretty interchangeable, which is an extremely useful abstraction.
 You might also notice that, when you read from memory locations that were never written to, you receive symbolic expressions:

 ```python
 # Try it!